voiceflow/rcjs-examples/suggestion-chips/README.md

 ## Usage

 This sample is similar to the "Hamburger Order React" sample.
 However, you might see a list of buttons displayed below the app's actual response.
-These are the suggestion chips.
+These buttons are the suggestion chips.
 You can click these buttons to automatically send the suggested response as your response to the VF app.

 ## Explanation